9 seriously good travel-size mosquito repellent products

 enjoy your travels, forget about your bites

-Mosquitoes love me.
 It doesn’t matter whether I’m in the north of Italy or in a tropical location like Mexico or the Philippines.
 They like what they see, and they get their fill.
-Because of this, I can never travel to a hot climate without my trusty travel size bug spray.
+And, it’s because of this, that I never travel to a hot climate without a good travel size bug spray.

 Travel-size insect spray

 Other travelers in the same boat will surely relate to my pain.
 There’s always someone you meet on your travels with not one bite on their clear, glowing skin.
 And, if they do get bitten, it’s gone in a few minutes.
 I, on the other hand, have a very different tale to tell.
 My bites show up in a flash, get red, itchy and when I’m really (un)lucky, inflamed.

 So, I’m writing this post to share my favorite mosquito repellent items that I carry in my cabin bag.
 I can’t promise they’ll have the same effect on you as they do on me.
 But, I can write with confidence that they’ve greatly reduced the number of bites, and marks, I get while traveling.